EYBlockchain/nightfall_3/economics.md

 - compute costs 50p/hr => 5p/tx
 - ROC at 4% per annum on 100 ETH @ £400/ETH = 18p/hr => 1.8p/tx
-- State update costs - store (update) a new Frontier at 32 \* 5k = 160 kGas, plus some ancilliary
+- State update costs - in the worst case we will need to store: 2 nullifiers, a new root, two Frontier updates.
+This is 20 _ 2 + 20 + 2 _ 5 = 70 kGas + 20k tx cost.
+This is 90kGas, including
-  gas; estimate ~ 200kGas/proposal (TBC by experiment).
-At 100GWei per Gas that works out at £8/tx.
+  the tx cost.
+Thus, the Gas estimate ~ 100kGas/proposal (TBC by experiment).
+At 100GWei per Gas that works out at £4/tx.

 ### The Transactor's payment

-We see from above that the Transactor has to pay about £10 for a transaction.
-This is mainly the Proposer's fee plus their Gas costs ~30kGas (measured).
+We see from above that the Transactor has to pay ~£6 for a transaction.
+This is mainly the Proposer's fee (~100kGas) plus the Transactor's Gas costs ()~30kGas measured) to post the transaction i.e ~ 130kGas in total.

+## Benefits of a rollup

+The gas costs are considerably below those of a conventional Nightfall MiMC transaction (2MGas) and even a SHA transaction (700kGas).
+However, given the current costs of using Ethereum, the transaction cost is still too high for many use cases.

+We could consider rolling up the transactions.
+This means, in effect, we will not post new state after each transaction is proposed but only after `n` transactions.
+How big can `n` be?
+If a block of transactions is challenged as being incorrect, then the nature of the challenge determines what we do:

+- If the challenge is one of incorrect computation (proof does not verify, public hash is incorrect), then we simply need to check the purportedly incorrect transaction, because is no dependency on prior state.
+- If the challenge is that a root or nullifier list is incorrect, then we have two choices: we can compute the root or list from the point of the last valid state update to the point of the challenge, or we can include a Merkle-root value in each transaction for the commitments and nullifiers, which will mean we only need to compute from the prior transaction.
+As these can be call-data, the cost of doing so is low.

+This approach will reduce the cost of the Proposer's work considerably.
+In fact it's not clear what the new limitation on cost would be, and rollups could be large.